Seven great examples of custom diagrams and graphs usage for business

 On the other hand, the great advantage is the possibility to model the process via interactive flowcharts.

-Such solution supports:
+Such a solution supports:

 • Adornments to draw attention to the drag & drop functionality.
 For full interactivity, the user can attach the chart to the object (node), add graphics, or rates.

-• Adding comments and viewing task progress via task performance measure.
+• Adding comments and viewing task progress via the task performance measure.
 These are useful for project overview and management.

 • Building the flows with customized objects and linking for better performance.